ArenaHernandez/NeuralNetworks_BankChurnPrediction/README.md

 - Model 4: Built with balanced data using SMOTE and Adam optimizer
 - Model 5: Built with balanced data using SMOTE, Adam optimizer, and Dropout

-#### Model 5 (Best Model):
+### Winning Model Performance Metrics:

-- Precision: 0.91
+- **Accuracy**: The model achieved an accuracy of approximately 82%, indicating that it correctly classified 82% of the instances in the test dataset.

-- Recall: 0.85
+- **Precision**: For predicting churn (class 1), the precision is 54%, implying that when the model predicts churn, it is correct 54% of the time.
+For non-churn (class 0), the precision is 91%.

-- F1-score: 0.88
+- **Recall**: The recall for churn (class 1) is 68%, meaning that the model identified 68% of the actual churn cases correctly.
+For non-churn (class 0), the recall is 85%.

-- Accuracy: 0.82
+- **F1-score**: The F1-score, which is the harmonic mean of precision and recall, is 0.60 for churn (class 1) and 0.88 for non-churn (class 0).

-- Support:
+### Actionable Insights and Business Recommendations

-  - Class 0: 1327
+- **Precision and Recall Balance**: The model demonstrates a trade-off between precision and recall.
+While it achieves a high precision for non-churn customers, the precision for churn prediction is relatively lower.
+However, it manages to capture a significant portion of actual churn cases with a reasonable recall.
+This indicates that the model can effectively identify potential churners, albeit with some misclassifications.

-  - Class 1: 340
+- **Focus on Recall Improvement**: To improve the model's performance further, particularly in identifying churn cases, focus should be placed on improving recall without significantly sacrificing precision.
+This can be achieved through strategies such as feature engineering, exploring different model architectures, adjusting class weights, or collecting more diverse data.

-## Business Recommendations
+- **Utilizing Predictions for Customer Retention**: Despite its limitations, the model can still provide valuable insights for the bank's customer retention strategies.
+By leveraging the model predictions, the bank can prioritize efforts towards retaining customers who are predicted to churn, offering tailored incentives, personalized communication, or targeted marketing campaigns to mitigate churn risk.

-- **Balance Precision and Recall**: Focus on improving recall without sacrificing precision to better identify churn cases.
+- **Continuous Model Monitoring and Improvement**: It's essential to continuously monitor the model's performance and retrain it periodically with updated data.
+As customer behavior evolves over time, the model needs to adapt to capture new patterns and trends accurately.
+Regular evaluation and refinement of the model will ensure its effectiveness in supporting the bank's customer retention efforts.

-- **Utilize Predictions for Customer Retention**: Leverage model predictions to prioritize efforts towards retaining customers who are predicted to churn.
+## Conclusion

-- **Continuous Model Monitoring and Improvement**: Regularly monitor the model's performance and update it with new data to ensure its effectiveness in supporting customer retention efforts.
+While Model 5 provides a solid foundation for predicting customer churn, there's room for improvement to enhance its predictive power and applicability in real-world business scenarios.
+By focusing on refining the model and integrating its predictions into strategic decision-making processes, the bank can proactively address churn risk and foster long-term customer relationships.